DRojasLey/simple-gallery-generator/README.md

 * Corrected bug causing double gallery (previous correction was temporary)
 * v1.0.0 released

+### v1.0.1
+* --help command has been updated with correct usage instructions
+* Documentation updated to reflect actual available commands

 ## NextUp:

+* [x] Help command
 * [x] Modal on click of image inclusion
 * [ ] Options to generate the files in a different target folder
 * [ ] Option to specify a Home page for the Home link of the gallery
 * [ ] Update Gallery, when new images are imported, removed the need of creating a new gallery

 ## Contributing